15+ Git Rebase vs Merge Interview Questions 2025: Workflows, Conflicts & Recovery

 feature: D---E---/

 The merge commit M is like a knot tying two threads together.
-Both threads are preserved exactly as they were, and M documents where they came together.
+Both threads are preserved exactly as they were.

-Now let's see what rebase does instead.
-Starting from the same situation, when you rebase feature onto main, Git identifies the commits unique to feature (D and E), temporarily sets them aside, moves the feature branch pointer to point at C (the tip of main), and then replays D and E one at a time on top of C:
+When you rebase feature onto main instead, Git identifies commits D and E, temporarily sets them aside, moves the feature branch pointer to C, and replays D and E on top:

 main: A---B---C